Optimal Displacement Sensing with Spin-Dependent Squeezed States: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have shown that the quantum Cram\'er-Rao bound of spin-dependent squeezed states saturates the Heisenberg limit for phase-insensitive estimation of a displacement's magnitude, and for simultaneous estimation of a displacement's real and imaginary components.
 We proposed explicit measurement protocols that follow Heisenberg scaling, and which can be readily implemented in current quantum hardware platforms.
 Moreover, we provided a protocol for preparing spin-dependent squeezed states in trapped-ion systems in a fast, scalable manner via dynamically modulated first-order sideband interactions.
+We showed that the attainable metrological utility is insensitive to spin dephasing and robust to motional heating and motional dephasing.
+Finally, for our explicit measurement protocols, we demonstrated that even in the presence of decoherence there are regimes where the metrological utility increases with the number of ions, realizing a collective enhancement.

-A natural extension of our work is to investigate the impact of noise on the preparation of spin-dependent squeezed states and on their metrological performance.
-Robustness to noise could potentially be engineered by using quantum control~\cite{Leung2018, Milne2020, Matsos2024}.
-Beyond spin-dependent squeezed states, one could investigate the performance of alternative spin-boson entangling unitaries for preparing reference states.
+A natural extension of our work would be to develop robust measurement protocols.
+Moreover, robustness to decoherence occurring during state preparation could potentially be engineered by using quantum control~\cite{Leung2018, Milne2020, Matsos2024}.
+More broadly, we expect that our state preparation protocol can be generalized to generate other unitaries such as two-mode squeezing~\cite{MillicanEngineeringCVEntanglement2025} or spin-dependent tri-squeezing~\cite{bazavanSqueezingTrisqueezingQuadsqueezing2024,Sutherland2021PRA}, so as to expand the set of interactions that are available on hybrid many-spin many-boson systems~\cite{Bondinprep}.

+One could also investigate the metrological performance of reference states prepared with alternative spin-boson entangling unitaries.
 For example, dispersive interactions have been considered for single-parameter displacement estimation~\cite{lewis-swanCavityQEDProtocolPrecise2020,barberenaAtomlightEntanglementPrecise2020}, but to the best of our knowledge, their suitability for phase-insensitive displacement sensing has not yet been studied.

-We note that there is a wide variety of reference states that have been previously studied for quantum-enhanced displacement sensing.
-In Sec.~\ref{sec:Comparison} of the Supplemental Material~\cite{supp}, we provide a comparison of our spin-dependent squeezed states with other reference states.
+We also note that there is a wide variety of reference states that have been previously studied for quantum-enhanced displacement sensing.
+In the Supplemental Material~\cite{supp}, we provide a comparison of our spin-dependent squeezed states with other reference states.
 A detailed comparison of the metrological performance of various reference states in both ideal settings and in the presence of realistic experimental noise would be a valuable analysis that can guide experiments in choosing appropriate protocols tailored to their target hardware.